under construction--north still just outlined

 The cast, being Kakalean, of course embodies such word-combos as sexy encounters between dancing Parts of Speech.

 Curiously, the Green Sun is a Terran icon too.
-Tolkien (with philologist hat on, not novelist's hat) argued exactly the same thing generations ago in On Fairy-Stories--that modular language, with stand-alone signs for green and sun (as opposed to animal calls bearing useful but complete messages ("bad fruit", "mate with me", "predator alert")) is an automatic fantasy-stimulator.
+Tolkien (with philologist hat on, not novelist's hat) argued exactly the same thing generations ago in On Fairy-Stories--that modular language, with stand-alone signs for green and sun (as opposed to animal calls bearing useful but complete messages like "unripe fruit", "mate with me", "winged predator alert!") is an automatic fantasy-stimulator.
 Such languages readily generate myths--and creativity.

 These Kakaleans seem to have generated the same cluster of images and ideas quite independently.
 Nicely illustrating Tolkien's point that language promotes such conceptual mix-and-matching.
 Green and sun make green suns inevitable.